peterwu-1031/peterwu-1031.github.io/_news/announcement_5.md

 ---
 layout: post
-date: 2024-02-27
+date: 2024-06-26
 inline: true
 related_posts: false
 ---

-Our work, **Deep-Reinforcement-Learning-Based Design Space Exploration for Time-Sensitive Networking**, has been accepted to the 2024 ACM/IEEE Design Automation Conference (DAC) for WIP.
+Our work, **Deep-Reinforcement-Learning-Based Design Space Exploration for Time-Sensitive Networking**, was accepted to the 2024 International Symposium on Automated Technology for Verification and Analysis (ATVA)!